 XS Series Power D3400 AGM battery

-If you have a racing car, then this is a great choice for you.
-Its internal electrical resistance is quite low, and you can mount it in any position as it is spill-proof.
+If you have a racing car, this is a great choice.
+Its internal electrical resistance is quite low; you can mount it in any position as it is spill-proof.
 It is also resistant to vibration issues.

 ACDelco 94RAGM professional AGM battery